2007 New York Yankees season: Offseason

 to the Baltimore Orioles in exchange for reliever Chris Britton.
 On December 21, 2006, Andy Pettitte signed as a free agent with the Yankees.
 However, no offseason move was bigger for the team than trading Randy Johnson back to the Arizona Diamondbacks, the team who he was with when he won the 2001 World Series against the Yankees, for pitcher Luis Vizcaíno and three minor league prospects.
-Joe Torre is managing the team for the 12th consecutive season.
+Joe Torre managed the team for the 12th consecutive season.